HOME BROWSE SALARIES BEST PAYING JOBS

 Is a Master's degree or an MBA worth it?
 Should you pursue higher education?

-A Master's degree program or any post-graduate program in United Kingdom costs anywhere from 29,600 Pound Sterling(s) to 88,700 Pound Sterling(s) and lasts approximately two years.
+A Master's degree program or any post-graduate program in United Kingdom costs anywhere from 29,700 GBP to 89,100 GBP and lasts approximately two years.
 That is quite an investment.

 Share This Chart